jafingerhut/cljol/README.md

   * If you use Homebrew: `brew install graphviz`
   * If you use MacPorts: `sudo port install graphviz`

-The function `write-dot-file` will work without GraphViz installed, but it only writes a text file in a format expected as input by the GraphViz `dot` command.
+There are not yet any packaged releases of `cljol` on Clojars.
+You can clone the repository yourself and create a JAR if you like, or use the `clj` / `clojure` commands provided by the Clojure installer.

 ```bash
 $ clj -Sdeps '{:deps {cljol {:git/url "https://github.com/jafingerhut/cljol" :sha "f681a78cde715d66baf21402d89e40d2b91f9cc1"}}}'
 ```

-There are not yet any packaged releases of `cljol` on Clojars.
+In the REPL:

 ```
 (require '[cljol.dig9 :as d])